hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 this is known as the AAA-pattern.

 The tests for a unit should cover as much scenarios as possible.
 Parameters and the combination of parameters can often take numerous values.
 Therefore it largely differs from case to case what a sufficient amount of scenarios would be.
-Parameter values that a theoretically not possible by the typescript type definition should be ignored as a test case.
+Parameter values that contradict the typescript type definition should be ignored as a test case.
 The test coverage report already enforces scenarios that test every possible if/else result in the code.
 But still some scenarios are not covered by the report and must be tested:
 * All error scenarios: That means one describe block for every call that can reject.